 There’s never enough time in the day to fully appreciate Provincetown, Massachusetts.
-This colorful spot on just the tip of Cape Cod welcomes all walks of life to fully be themselves and celebrate simply being alive!
-Regular shopping, dining, and beach lounging opportunities are abound, alongside a thriving nightlife scene full of animated drag shows, pool parties, and more.
+This colorful spot on just the tip of Cape Cod welcomes all walks of life to fully be themselves.
+Regular shopping, dining, and beach lounging opportunities are abound.
+There’s also a thriving nightlife scene full of animated drag shows, pool parties, and more.

 If you’re planning a trip for a good time but not a long time, here’s some great highlights to experience in Provincetown while everything is swinging in the summer and early fall.